top of page

 Start Small, Think Big, Act Now

 As dusk descends on the Kruger National Park in South Africa, a family of black rhinos move quietly away from the water hole toward a resting place in the bush.
-They are among the last of their kind, the species having been hunted to near extinction, and this evening they are not alone.
+They are among the last of their kind, the species having been hunted to near extinction, and this evening, they are not alone.
 A group of men have entered Kruger from neighboring Mozambique.
 They come from a poor village, but they are carrying expensive weapons.
-Two men carry AK-47 assault rifles to shoot park rangers, one carries a high-caliber rifle to shoot rhinos, and one carries an ax to cut off the horn of the dying animal.
+Two men carry AK-47 assault rifles to shoot park rangers, one carries a high-caliber rifle to shoot rhinos, and one carries an ax to cut off the horn of a dying animal.

 Traffickers in the criminal network paid a good price for the equipment and information, but it will be well worth the effort if they are able to kill a rhino.
 The horn is one of the most valuable materials on Earth, worth more than six times the value of gold on the streets of Vietnam and China, where it is believed to have great medicinal power.
-Criminal networks profit on that superstition, while environmentalists race to educate potential consumers about the fallacy of rhino horn medicine.
+Criminal networks profit from that superstition, while environmentalists race to educate potential consumers about the fallacy of rhino horn medicine.